 Does an optical DO sensor trend match a polarographic DO sensor?

-Yes, both sensor measure the partial pressure of oxygen in solution so when inserted into the same process the measurement will show great correlation under typical operating conditions.
+Yes an optical DO sensor will show a trend that matches a polarographic DO sensor, because each type of sensor measures the partial pressure of oxygen in solution so when inserted into the same process the measurement will show great correlation under typical operating conditions.

 The graph on the right shows a head to head comparison of optical and polarographic dissolved oxygen during a seed fermentation over 16 hours.